tmhsplb/opidchecksdoc/docs/Implementation.md

 # Implementation
-Application OPIDDaily is implemented as an ASP.NET Framework application using the ASP.NET MVC 5 project template provided by Visual Studio 2019
+Application OPIDChecks is implemented as an ASP.NET Framework application using the ASP.NET MVC 5 project template provided by Visual Studio 2019
 (Community Edition).
 It uses ASP.NET Identity 2.0 to define a set of user roles.
 Each user role is associated with a separate MVC controller.
-Controller inheritance is used to share editing functionality across user roles.

-It may be useful to upgrade application OPIDDaily to use the more modern ASP.NET Core technology.
-It may also be useful to proivde an alternative to the free hosting service AppHarbor, which is currentl used by OPIDDaily.
-See the AppHarbor section of the Infratructure tab for details on this.
+It may be useful to upgrade application OPIDChecks to use the more modern ASP.NET Core technology.
+It may also be useful to provide an alternative to the free hosting service AppHarbor, which is currently used by OPIDChecks.
+See the AppHarbor section of the Infrastructure tab for details on this.

-The graphical user interface of OPIDDaily is built using Bootstrap 3.0.0.
+The graphical user interface of OPIDChecks is built using Bootstrap 3.0.0.
 Each user role is associated with its own layout file which defines a
-Bootstrap navbar containing links to the OPIDDaily features available to users in the role.
+Bootstrap navbar containing links to the OPIDChecks features available to users in the role.
 The ASP.NET Identity system ensures that a user in a specified role cannot visit any pages outside of those allowed to users in that role.
 (See the section on Role Controllers.)

-Because of its use of SignalR, application OPIDDaily will always require a server side component.
+Because of its use of SignalR, application OPIDChecks will always require a server side component.
 See the section on SignalR on this tab for a discussion of this.

+## Users
+OPIDChecks is a role-based system.
+Each registered user will be assigned a user role by the OPIDChecks administrator.
+The role that a user is assigned will determine the OPIDChecks features available to the user.

+The OPIDChecks administrator will be in the role of Superadmin and will have access to features necessary for the maintenance of application OPIDChecks.
+There will be only one Superadmin account, but the credentials for this account will be available to maintainers of the application.

 ## The Superadmin User
 OPIDDaily defines a pre-registered Superadmin user who has privileges to